virteal/l8/README.md

 L8 Tasks
 ========

-A Task is any activity that a "normal" javascript function cannot do because... javascript functions cannot block!
+A Task is an activity that a "normal" javascript function cannot do because... javascript functions cannot block!
 Where functions provide results, tasks provide promises instead.
 To become tasks that can block, functions are broken into steps that the l8 scheduler executes.

 ```
 // Simpliest multi-user html game ever, best solution in log2 N guesses